catalingheorghe/learning-activities/progr/rust/cmdline-rust-book/notes.md

 ### Variable, types

 Names
  - starting with `_` tells rustc I don't intend to use the variable
+ - const keyword (if scope is entire crate, convention `ALL_CAPS`)

+Scope
+ - by default, all variables and functions are private; `pub` in front
+ - a variable can be shadowed by using the same name

 Types
  - unit type - `()`, when there is no other meaningful value that could be returned. `main` returns this.

- - String - a string of characters.
+ - String - a string of characters, dynamically generated
+   - `format!` macro is like print, but returns a String

- - str - a valid UTF-8 string; appropiate for literal strings;
+ - str - a valid UTF-8 string; appropiate for literal strings; `&str` a borrowed string
  - bool - true or false.
  - Option - either None or `Some<T>`, where T is any type.
    - the `unwrap` function takes the value out of `Some<T>`, panic if `None`
  - Result - either success, with a type, or Err.
    - `unwrap` takes value in Ok, or panic
    - `?` either unpack an ok value, or propagate the `Err` to the caller
+   - `and_then(fun)` - pass the T in Ok<T> to the fun
  - Vector - contiguous growable array size; same types.
  - std::slice - similar to vectors, but can't be resized after creation.
+ - struct - like an object, with fields
+ - Box - a pointer type for heap allocation

 Type aliases

 Example

-`type TestResult = Result<(), Box<dyn std::error::Error>>;`
+    type TestResult = Result<(), Box<dyn std::error::Error>>;

 a specific type of Result, for which OK part will only be the unit type, and the Err part can hold anything implementing that trait, to which calls can be dispatched dynamically and outcomes stored on the heap.

 Mutability and borrowing

  - variables are immutable by default (`let mut ...`)
- - a '&' shows the intent to borrow
+ - a '&' shows the intent to borrow, or lend, a reference to the variable; if not used, the ownership of the value is moved, and consumed

 ### Control flow